phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 }
 ```

-We no longer need to use `extern "C"` or `no_mangle` for our entry point, as the macro defines the real lowet level `_start` entry point for us.
+We no longer need to use `extern "C"` or `no_mangle` for our entry point, as the macro defines the real lower level `_start` entry point for us.
 The `kernel_main` function is now a completely normal Rust function, so we can choose an arbitrary name for it.
-The important thing is that it is type-checked now, so that a compilation error occurs when we now try to modify the function signature in any way, for example adding an argument or changing the argument type.
+The important thing is that it is type-checked, so that a compilation error occurs when we now try to modify the function signature in any way, for example adding an argument or changing the argument type.

 Note that we now pass `boot_info.p4_table_addr` instead of a hardcoded address to our `memory::init`.
 Thus our code continues to work even if a future version of the bootloader chooses a different entry of the level 4 page table for the recursive mapping.